reverse-hash/bitcoin-full-node-with-docker/GETTING_STARTED.md

 dbcache=2048
 ```

 This is the longest process and until it is finished we cannot continue.
-Our node will start synchronizing the entire blockchain with the rest of peers.
+Your node will start synchronizing the entire blockchain with the rest of peers.
 This process can take days or even weeks.
-It's very difficult to give an estimate, because it depends on the capacity of your hardware, the state of the network, your connection speed...
+It's very difficult to give an estimation, because it depends on the capacity of your hardware, the state of the network, your connection speed...
 So be patient.

 Run the following command `docker-compose up -d bitcoind` to start the service and check the logs to be sure that the services is running properly.